armlabstanford/NextBestSense/README.md

 source install/setup.bash
 ```

 Then, run the launch file, which will open the controller and vision node.
+Assuming you have our version of Nerfstudio installed, this will work as follows:

+1. Run Kinova pipeline.

 ```sh